1upvc/landj-starter-gatsby-cms/src/pages/products/index.md

 main:
   heading: Vegan and gluten free ribbon bits for the modern age.
   description: >
     We strived to make the best ribbon bits and made in the USA.
-Our ingredients include the following Rice Flour, Gram Flour, Canola Oil, Red Chili Powder, Salt and Water.
+Our ingredients include the following Rice Flour, Gram Flour, Oil, Red Chili Powder, Salt and Water.
   image1:
     alt: fryingbits1
     image: /img/fryingbits1.jpg